 WP Tasty is a WordPress plugin made specifically for food blogs.

-Today, while food blogs becoming more and more popular and the demand for good recipes is getting higher, it was just a matter of time until WordPress will have a dedicated plugin for the food world.
+While the demand for food blogs and recipes is becoming more popular, it is just a matter of time until WordPress has a dedicated plugin for the food world.

-In this article, we will review the WP Tasty plugin, what is it for, and how to use it.
+This article will review the WP Tasty plugin, what it is for, and how to use it.

-When creating a recipe blog post, it is very important to make it the right way in order to have a chance for the recipe to be found and rank high in Google search results.
+When creating a recipe blog post, it is essential to populate it with relevant information to rank high in Google search results.

-Just writing the recipe is not enough and it must be published in a certain way to compete with the other recipes that are already ranking high.
+Therefore, writing the recipe by itself isn’t enough.
+It would be best to publish it in a certain way to compete with the other recipes already ranking high.

-Let’s take the ‘Banana Pie’ term for example when searching for banana pie in google, we immediately can see recipe results packed with relative information regarding the search query.
+Let’s take the ‘Banana Pie’ term, for example.
+When searching for banana pie in google, we immediately can see recipe results packed with relative information regarding the query.

-As you can see in the image above, the results displaying recipe relative information like the dish image, website name, review, cooking time, ingredients, and etc.
+As shown above, the results display the recipes’ image, website name, review, cooking time, ingredients, etc.

 Schema is a set of extensible schemas that enables webmasters to embed structured data on their web pages for use by search engines and other applications.

-In simple words, in order to rank for your recipes, you must improve your SEO with custom Schema tags that will tell Google that it’s a recipe blog post with relative information regarding the recipe.
+In simple words, to rank for your recipes, you must inject them with custom Schema tags.
+The Schema tags will inform search engines about the recipes’ properties.

 That’s exactly what the WP Tasty plugin is good for.